If you notice a discrepancy in your timesheet, you can make the necessary corrections if your employer allows it.

-- Open circle indicates the pay period is open; you can still make changes if allowed by your employer.
+- Open circle indicates the pay period is open; supervisors, managers, and the admin can make changes.
+Employees can make changes if allowed by the Attendance Settings.

 - In the Pay Periods list, select the pay period that you want to view.

 Now that you’re viewing your timesheet, you can add, edit, and delete entries.

 Add a time entry based on a scheduled shift